Mak5er/Joke-Bot/README.md

 ## Project description

 This project is a Telegram bot that sends Ukrainian jokes to users.
-The bot is implemented using the Python programming language programming language and uses the Telebot framework to interact with the Telegram API.
+The bot is implemented using the Python programming language and uses the Aiogram framework to interact with the Telegram API.

 ## Usage